 Performance based hiring is exactly what it sounds like— a process used by recruiters to find and hire top talent.
-This four-step approach streamlines the standard recruiting processes of sourcing, screening, and interviewing candidates.

-Develop a Performance Profile
+Develop A Performance Profile

 The first step toward hiring top talent is to have a clear idea of the qualities and characteristics you’re looking for.
 We recommend that you create a detailed list of characteristics a candidate must have.
 These characteristics often consist of specific qualifications such as experience level, academic background, personality traits and preferred skill sets.